haochenglouis/haochenglouis.github.io/_pages/about.md

 - I am a big fun of Michael Jackson and have some limited autograph books of him.
 - Affected by Michael, I used to dance in the college as a leader (Just for fun).
 - I like to play basketball and billiards with my friends.
 - I have watched many Japanese animes.
-Some of them, I think, reshaped my values.
+Some of them, I think, reconstructed my values.
 - My favorite mobile game is Identity 5 (第五人格).
 - I really really really want to raise a dog.